davidcole1340/ext-php-rs/guide/src/macros/impl.md

 Here's the async PHP code we use to interact with the Rust class we just exposed.

-The `Client::init` method needs to be called only once in order to initialize the Revolt event loop and link it to the Tokio event loop, as shwon by the following code.
+The `Client::init` method needs to be called only once in order to initialize the Revolt event loop and link it to the Tokio event loop, as shown by the following code.

 See [here &raquo;](https://amphp.org) for more info on async PHP using [amphp](https://amphp.org) + [revolt](https://revolt.run).